WFCD/genesis/.github/CONTRIBUTING.md

 3. Add any other applicable tokens to `genesis.json` (or whatever you called it).

-4. Run `pm2 start genesis.json` to start the bot.
+4. Run `npm start` to start the bot.

-5. View logs in `pm2 logs genesis-test` if you wish to see logs for the process.
+5. View logs in `npm run logs` if you wish to see logs for the process.

 6. Invite the bot to your server using the format: